kevinchs0808/HyperSpark/README.md

 Image Credit: https://docs.cloud.sdu.dk/Apps/spark-cluster.html

 Normally, each node (Spark Master, Spark Worker) is represented as a **single machine** that has its own CPU and RAM.
 However, if you try to run Spark **locally**, each node will be represented as a **single core**, except for the Spark master.
-The good thing is that Apache allows a simulated distributed environment on the cores when you are trying to run Spark on local machine.
-However, Spark may not work effectively in this case, but it is good enought to allow developers to test their Spark application before they proceed with the application deployment.
+The good thing is that Spark allows a simulated distributed environment on the cores when you are trying to run Spark on local machine.
+However, Spark may not work effectively in this case, but it is good enough to allow developers to test their Spark application before they proceed with the application deployment.

 To allow for in memory processing, Spark uses the **Resilient Distributed Dataset (RDD)** functionality.
 In addition of the **in-memory storage**, it is also **immutable** to prevent unwanted modification from concurrent operations.
 Furthermore, it is also divided into partitions where each partition is stored in each node.
 These features allow seamless parallelization.